AdobeDocs/experience-platform.en/help/query-service/ui/query-logs.md

 ---
 title: Query Logs
-description: Query logs are ...
-They are created every time a query is executed using the Query Editor or the Query Service API.
-More detailed Query Service logs are stored in the ... section.
+description: Query logs are automatically generated each time a query is executed and are available through the UI to help with troubleshooting.
+This document outlines how to use and navigate the Query Service Logs section of the UI.
 ---
 # Query logs